 - Delirium Tremens – a life threating, emergency medical condition

-Xanax Addiction Treatment in Dallas/Fort Worth
+Xanax addiction treatment in Dallas/Fort Worth

-A science-based combination of therapeutic and pharmacological addiction treatment can help those with Xanax addiction regain a stable and productive life.
+An evidence-based combination of therapeutic and pharmacological addiction treatment can help those with Xanax addiction regain a stable and productive life.
 Research shows that integrating both types of treatment is the most effective approach to restoring a degree of normal function to the brain and addressing underlying issues.

-Consequently, after the withdrawal symptoms are stabilized and detox is complete (usually between 10-21 days for Xanax), Enterhealth Ranch and Enterhealth Outpatient Center of Excellence offer the full continuum of care including residential and outpatient treatment options, both integrated together for the patient’s individual situation.
+Consequently, after the Xanax withdrawal symptoms are stabilized and Xanax detox is complete (usually between 10-21 days), Enterhealth Ranch and Enterhealth Outpatient Center of Excellence offer the full continuum of care including residential and outpatient treatment options, both integrated together for the patient’s individual situation.
 During the residential phase of treatment, patients live at our 43-acre ranch facility while undergoing treatment.
 Among many other treatments, patients attend addiction recovery therapy sessions that are specialized to each individual’s addiction challenges.
 Upon completion of the residential rehabilitation phase, the patient can transition to our outpatient facility, where patients receive continued, medically-supervised treatment while living at their own residence.

-Xanax addiction treatment, however, goes beyond detox and treatment.
+Xanax addiction treatment, however, goes beyond drug and alcohol detox and treatment.
 Through therapy and counseling, the psychological aspects of dependency can be better understood by the patient and addiction can be completely overcome.
 Counseling may be individual or group-oriented, and may also include the family.
 Continuing Care programs are also available, as they are essential to provide counseling and continued support over a number of years.

-Xanax Rehabilitation with Enterhealth
+Xanax rehabilitation with Enterhealth